 Safety Data Sheet (SDS): A document that contains information on the potential health effects of exposure to, and safe work procedure for handling-controlled products.
-For the purpose of this procedure, until the transition period is complete.
-(MSDS also refers to a SDS.)

-- Ensure all workers comply with the Occupational Health and Safety Act, the WHMIS Regulation and all other applicable regulations, codes and standards. - Ensure all workers are provided with WHMIS training prior to the start of work. - Ensure all hazardous materials are identified.
+- Ensure all workers comply with the Occupational Health and Safety Act, the WHMIS Regulation and all other applicable regulations, codes and standards. - Ensure all workers are provided with WHMIS training prior to the start of work. - Ensure all hazardous materials are identified